Add some Indigenous experiences to your Alberta winter

 Jasper is a stunning place to get a taste of winter, and Warrior Women is a place to truly deepen that connection.
 The company offers fireside chats, drumming, singing and storytelling all dedicated to sharing traditional stories based in the company founders’ Cree heritage.
 While you may be dazzled by the stars of Jasper’s night skies, Warrior Women will give that dazzlement new meaning, depth and understanding.

 Winter is a great time to catch glimpses of the famous wildlife of the national park.
-Doing so with Jasper Tour Company also means a chance to make connections with the people who lived in the place called Alberta since time immemorial.
-The exhaustive knowledge of the region’s wildlife by company owner Joe Urie is matched only by his passion for sharing his Metis heritage.
+Doing so with Jasper Tour Company also means a chance to make connections with the people who called Alberta home since time immemorial.
+The exhaustive knowledge of the region’s wildlife by company owner Joe Urie is matched only by his passion for sharing his Métis heritage.
 Learning about the importance of wildlife on Indigenous culture will help you better understand the land, the wildlife and the people here.

 Sure, you can go for a hike or nature walk.
 But you might not even realize what you’re missing until you go on a hike or nature walk with Mahikan Trails.
 The guides of Mahikan Trails share their knowledge of the medicines of the land through their Cree lineage, which means they’ll be pointing out things you probably overlooked.
 It may give you a whole new appreciation for nature and the people who live closest to it.
 Tours are available in the Canmore-Banff area, or near Sundre, Alberta.